ryancheley/the-well-maintained-test/README.md

-  package       Name of a package on PyPi you'd like to check questions     List of questions tested requirements  Loop over a requirements.txt file url           URL to a github repository you'd like to check.
+  package       Name of a package on PyPi you'd like to check questions     List of questions tested requirements  Loop over a requirements.txt file

 ```
 <!-- [[[end]]] -->